 Additional members are appointed on significant royal, national or state occasions.

-Those who are citizens of countries of which The Queen is not sovereign are eligible to be appointed Honorary members.
+Those who are citizens of countries of which The King is not sovereign are eligible to be appointed Honorary members.

 There are five levels within the Order:

 Dames Grand and Knights Grand Companion, Dames and Knights Companion, and Principal and Distinguished Companions

 Click here to see a list of the current Dames Grand and Knights Grand Companion, Dames and Knights Companion, and Principal Companions and Distinguished Companions of the Order.

 The insignia of the Order consist of: